Complete Guide About Random Access Memory Ram 2022

 Utility of Random Access Memory (RAM):

 A computer also works in this manner.
 If RAM fills up, the computer's processor must repeatedly attend to the hard disk to overlay the old data in RAM with new data.
 This process slows the computer's operation.
-RAMs are often compared to a person's short-term memory and a tough disk drive to a person's long-term memory.
-Immediate memory is focused on immediate work, but it can only keep a limited number of facts in sight at any one time.
+RAMs are often compared to a person's short-term memory, and a tough disk drive to a person's long-term memory.
+Immediate memory is focused on close work, but it can only keep a limited number of facts in sight at any time.
 When an individual's short-term memory fills up, it is often refreshed with facts stored in the brain's long-term memory.
 A computer also works in this manner.
 If RAM fills up, the computer's processor must repeatedly attend to the hard disk to overlay the old data in RAM with new data.
 This process slows the computer's operation.

 How does Random Access Memory Work?

-Offline memory typically mentioned magnetic tape from which a specific piece of data could only be accessed by locating the address sequentially, starting at the start of the tape.
+Offline memory typically mentioned magnetic tape from which a specific piece of data could only be accessed by locating the address sequentially, starting at the start of the video.
 RAM is organized and controlled in a way that enables data to be stored and retrieved directly to and from specific locations.

 Also Read: Difference Between DDR 3 and DDR 4 Laptop Ram